TheKarpati/tsetestdevice/README.md

 }
 ```

-Run the Virtual Board by executing the following Linux shell command where you stored the file ('path/to' has to be changed to the appropriate directory you cloned the github repository to):
+Run the Virtual Board by executing the following Linux shell command where you stored the file ('path/to' has to be replaced by the directory you cloned the github repository to):

 ```shell
 python path/to/VirtualSimulator.py